 - Meanwhile, cook pasta according to instructions on package.
 Add snap peas to pot during last 3 mins of cooking.
 Drain pasta and snap peas in a strainer and return to pot or large bowl.

-- Stir pesto sauce into pasta and snap pea mixture.
+- Stir pesto sauce into pasta and snap peas.
 Mix in roasted tomatoes.
 Serve with parmesan cheese sprinkled atop, as desired.

 *Percent Daily Values are based on a 2000 calorie diet.
 While we are not certified nutritionists, we work with a Wordpress-integrated nutrition API to calculate our recipes' ingredient values.